Sewage Nuisance Abatement and Remedition Plan

 What is the preferred method of eliminating a sewage nuisance?

-The Health District recommends that a homeowner installs a replacement system before the end of the next construction season.
-This is the most expedient way to eliminate a sewage nuisance condition and, at the same time, bring a home’s sewage treatment system up to current standards.
-If that is not possible, then read on.
+We recommend that a homeowner installs a replacement system before the end of the following construction season.
+Replacing your system is the best way to eliminate sewage nuisance conditions and bring a home’s sewage treatment system up to current standards.

 How can homeowners fulfill their responsibility within this program?

-Timely system replacement may be the most expedient way to resolve a sewage nuisance, but it may not always be possible.
-In those cases, this program allows a homeowner to develop a plan around their present system and avoid a full replacement, as long as the plan eliminates the sewage nuisance.
-In short, the program allows for more flexibility in planning and provides an opportunity to manage costs.
+If replacing your system is not possible, we can work with you to develop a plan for your existing system to avoid a complete replacement, as long as the plan eliminates the sewage nuisance.
+The program allows for flexibility in planning and provides an opportunity to manage costs.

 How does a homeowner get started with a SNARP?

-The homeowner makes an application to the health district for remediation.
-After the application is completed, a sanitarian works with the homeowner to develop a plan that fits their particular situation.
+The homeowner applies with our office.
+After completing the application, an environmental health specialist will work with the homeowner to develop a plan that fits their situation.

 What about costs?